KCCG/wrangling-genomics/_episodes/02-quality-control.md

 ## Working with the FastQC text output

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you're in our results subdirectory.
+Make sure you're in our results subdirectory.

 ~~~
-$ cd ~/dc_workshop/results/fastqc_untrimmed_reads/
+$ cd ~/course/results/fastqc_untrimmed_reads/
 $ ls
 ~~~
 {: .bash}